AlynMing/Flashy-Cards/readme.md

 ## Optional
 - [X] User gets an error if they try to create a new flashcard with no question or answer
-- [ ] User can edit existing flashcard
+- [X ] User can edit existing flashcard
 - [ ] User can add multiple choice answers in the creation screen

 ## Lab 1